 - Served as chair of the ERISA Industry Committee (ERIC) health policy committee

-Jacquie is a member of the American Bar Association Section of Taxation, where she served as the chair of the section’s Corporate Counsel Committee from 2012-2019.
+Jacquie is a member of the American Bar Association Section of Taxation, where she serves as the co-chair of the section’s Subcommittee on Welfare Plan and EEOC, FMLA and Leave Issues.

 Jacquie has presented and has been published on a number of employee benefits related topics including: what should the ERISA qualifications of an annuity purchased by an employer in the face of the Executive Life insolvency; ERISA: Ten Years After, “Plan Asset Reversions;” and developments in the life insurance industry.

 Jacquie received her J.D. from The Ohio State University Michael E. Moritz College of Law.
 She received her B.A. with honors from Bowling Green State University.